 There are tons of co-ops that are worth every penny, but there are plenty that are remarkably overpriced.
 The same can be said about For Rent By Owner properties, as well as their landlords.
 Doing your homework is the only way to ensure that you’ll get the bang you want for your proverbial buck.

-Yes, they are.
+Yes, for reny by owner rentals are legal in NYC.
 If you own an apartment, condo, or house, you absolutely have the right to rent it out to whoever you choose to.
 So, if you see an ad saying that it’s for rent by the owner, then it’s safe to say it could be a legal issue.

 There’s a good side and a bad side to almost every apartment situation, and that holds true for FRBOs as well.
 The biggest drawback is that they are more prone to scams and that many landlord horror stories have occurred in FRBO properties.